 - Cellular autofluorescence, which can interfere with detection methods.

-Importance of Isotype Controls
+Importance of isotype controls

 The use of isotype controls is essential for several reasons: